 The MAQ20-BRDG1 module offers the option to use an FIR filter to increase the signal bandwidth.
 This option is not available in continuous scan mode.
-The FIR filter can be selectively applied to measured data captured in short time periods as outlined in Section 18.0 Burst Scan Mode.
-This selection is made by writing a code to a register.
+The FIR filter can be selectively applied to measured data captured in short time periods as outlined in the Burst Scan Mode section of this manual.
+This selection is made by writing a code to a module register.